codebuds33/webp-conversion-bundle/README.md

 It has multiple parameters :

-- `--create` without this the directories will be checked but the final images will not be created.
+- `--create` without this the directories will be checked, but the final images will not be created.
 - `--quality` set the quality for the webp images (80 by default)
 - `--force` recreate existing webP images (false by default)
 - `--suffix` add a suffix to the created webp image names